Growth of automorphisms of virtually special groups: The complexity-reduction homomorphism

 It is important to stress that \Cref{prop:product_embedding} gives no information whatsoever on the \emph{image} of the homomorphism $\rho\colon\Out^1(G)\ra\prod_i\Out(H_i)$.
 Better understanding this image would be a reasonable approach to proving finite generation of $\Out(G)$, though this would require further ideas.

-Before we continue with the proof of \Cref{thmintro:exact}, we briefly introduce the three properties under consideration in its statement.
+Before we continue with the proof of \Cref{thmintro:exact}, we briefly introduce the three properties in its statement.
 Let $U$ be a countable, discrete group.

-\emph{Boundary amenability} is also known as coarse amenability, exactness, or Yu's property A \cite{Yu,Higson-Roe}; we refer to \cite{Ananth,Ozawa,BGH22} for background.
+\emph{Boundary amenability} is also known as coarse amenability, exactness, or property A \cite{Yu,Higson-Roe}; see \cite{Ananth,Ozawa} for background.
 If $U$ is boundary amenable, then it satisfies Novikov's conjecture on higher signatures \cite{Higson,Baum-Connes-Higson}.
-If in addition $U$ is finitely generated, then $U$ is also known to satisfy the coarse Baum--Connes conjecture and the strong Novikov conjecture.
-Unfortunately, it remains unknown whether $\Out(G)$ is finitely generated for all special groups $G$ (though I expect this to be true).
+If in addition $U$ is finitely generated, then $U$ satisfies the coarse Baum--Connes and strong Novikov conjectures.
+It remains unknown whether $\Out(G)$ is finitely generated for all special groups $G$.

 A group $U$ satisfies the \emph{Tits alternative} if, for each subgroup $H\leq U$ (possibly not finitely generated), either $H$ is virtually solvable or $H$ contains a subgroup isomorphic to the free group $F_2$.
 We will work with a slightly stronger version that we refer to as the \emph{Tits$^*$ alternative}: either $H$ is virtually polycylic or $H$ contains $F_2$.